girama13/exploration-docs/debezium/debezium-oracle-installation/README.md

     export DEBEZIUM_VERSION=1.9
     docker-compose -f docker-compose-oracle.yaml up --build
     ```
-    Open new terminal and check if all container already activated using `docker ps -a`.
+    Open new terminal and check if all container already activated using `docker ps -a`.</br>
     ![check if container is up](images/Screenshot2.png)
 3. Create directory to define the location of Fast Recovery Area (FRA)
     > The db_recovery_file_dest parameter defines the location of the Flash Recovery Area (FRA) and the db_recovery_file_dest parameter specifies the default location for the recovery area.
 The recovery area contains multiplexed copies of the following files: Control files, Online redo logs, Archived redo logs, Flashback logs, RMAN backups.
 When you use the db_recovery_file_dest parameter to specify the destination of your flash recovery area, you can use a directory, file system, or ASM disk group as your destination